 - Koch Industries is even now working in Russia.
-Guardian Glass, a subsidiary of the Wichita, Kansas, industrial conglomerate, is memo last thirty day period. “to come across an exit approach” that also makes sure the safety of their around 600 employees, Koch President Dave Robertson informed workforce in a
+Guardian Glass, a subsidiary of the Wichita, Kansas, industrial conglomerate, is functioning with its community managers in Russia “to come across an exit approach” that also makes sure the safety of their around 600 employees, Koch President Dave Robertson informed workforce in a memo last thirty day period.

 - Medtronic.
 The Minneapolis, Minnesota-based mostly medical gadget corporation proceeds to operate a subsidiary in Russia.
 The firm in April condemned the Russian invasion of Ukraine and said it would continue on to support crucial small business activities that provide its life-saving and sustaining goods.
 The business is not generating new investments or starting up new clinical trials in the state.

 - Paccar.
 The Bellevue, Washington, truck maker is even now active in Russia.
 The organization has suspended truck and pieces sales in Russia and Belarus to comply with global sanctions, and manages export gross sales to the state as a result of independent sellers and a third-get together-owned warehouse, it explained in a regulatory filing.
 It sold 2,500 trucks into Russia and Belarus final yr.

 - Riot Games.
 The organization is continue to operating and selling products in Russia.

 - Stryker.
 The Kalamazoo, Michigan-dependent orthopedics device maker continues sales and imports to Russia.

 - TGI Friday’s.
 The organization is even now operating in Russia.
 The Dallas, Texas-centered cafe chain in March stated it would donate franchisee expenses from its eating places in Russia to Ukraine reduction initiatives.